 What is a Traineeship?

-A traineeship is training which has been approved by the relevant State training authority and meets the requirements of a training package, developed by the relevant Industry Skills Council.
+A traineeship is training that has been approved by the relevant State training authority and meets the requirements of a training package, developed by the relevant Industry Skills Council.
 When you have completed the traineeship you will receive an AQF certificate level qualification.
 Employed as a trainee, you undertake a traineeship under a training contract.

 The Traineeship Contract